-The Single-Node Citus section has instructions on installing a Citus cluster on one machine.
-If you are looking to deploy Citus across multiple nodes, you can use the guide below.
+The Single-Node Citus section has instructions for installing Citus open source packages on a single node.
+If you are looking to deploy the Citus database across multiple nodes (along with Postgres packages, too) you can use the guide below.